 Which sofa felt best for quick naps?

-Cozy delivered the easiest “curl up and stay” comfort, especially on the chaise side.
+Cozy delivered the easiest curl-up comfort, especially on the chaise side.

 Which option works best for smaller living rooms?

-Santana’s more compact footprint made it easiest to place without dominating a smaller room.
+Santana’s more compact footprint made it the easiest to place without taking over a smaller room.

 If I like a firmer seat, which should I choose?

-Stark had the firmest, most upright feel and stayed predictable during edge sit-stand use.
+Stark had the firmest, most upright feel and stayed the most predictable during edge sit-stand use.